EKbanaML/ekbanaml.github.io/3d-vision/openmvs-densifypointcloud.md

 * **Depth-Map Merging**

 ### Stereo Pair Selection
-Selection of proper stereo pairs from the available imageset is crutial for accurate depth-map computation process and the reconstruction as a whole.
+Selection of proper stereo pairs from the available image-set is crucial for accurate depth-map computation process and the reconstruction as a whole.
 The algorithm uses SfM byproducts to compute the average of the angles between the visible points and camera centers.
 Similarly, the distance between the two optical centers is computed.
-After thresholding these values (angles and distances), the minimum of the scalar products of the remaining pairs is the one that is selected as the neighbour.
-This process is repeated for each undistorted image, called reference image, to compute their corresponding neighbour images, called target images.
+After applying threshold to these values (angles and distances), the minimum of the scalar products of the remaining pairs is the one that is selected as the neighbor.
+This process is repeated for each undistorted image, called reference image, to compute their corresponding neighbor images, called target images.

 ### Depth-Map Computation
 The computation of Depth-Maps for each of the stereo pairs is performed using PatchMatch algorithm, it can be sub-classified into the following steps.